shadowscatcher/shodan/README.md

 ```

  - The client can be configured to automatically make one second pause between requests (this interval is required by Shodan's API terms of service).

- ## Not yet implemented
-  - Exploits and streaming API.